Talgo: Talgo 350 HSR

 The Talgo 350 entered service as the Renfe AVE Class 102 marking the company's entry into the high-speed train manufacturing market.
-Tests with the prototype commenced in 1994, and Talgo 350 trains have been operating at a top commercial speed of 330 km/h on the Madrid-Barcelona and Madrid-Valladolid lines since 22 December 2007.
-This series of trains is designed to reach a speed of 350 km/h, although present lines and commercial services limit the speed to 330 km/h.
+Tests with the prototype commenced in 1994, and Talgo 350 trains have been operating at a top commercial speed of 330 km/h on the Madrid–Barcelona and Madrid–Valladolid lines since 22 December 2007.
+This series of push-pull trains is designed to reach a speed of 350 km/h, although present lines and commercial services limit the speed to 330 km/h.
 The train consists of two power cars and Talgo VII intermediate cars with improved brakes and additional primary suspension.

 Talgo XXI HSR

-Talgo XXI is a project for a high-speed diesel-powered train, that operates in push-pull with one or two power cars and Talgo VII intermediate cars.
+Talgo XXI is a project for a high-speed diesel-powered train, that operates in a push-pull with one or two power cars and Talgo VII intermediate cars.
 The North American version has four-axle power cars in compliance with United States FRA regulations.
 Only one train in compliance with European UIC standards has been built to date.
-Talgo reported that the Talgo XXI attained 256 kph on the Olmedo-Medina del Campo high speed experimental line on 9 July 2002, which led to a claim for the world speed record for a diesel train.
+Talgo reported that the Talgo XXI attained 256 kph on the Olmedo–Medina del Campo high speed experimental line on 9 July 2002, which led to a claim for the world speed record for a diesel train.
 However, this claim was never proven.
 After the test runs the train was sold to the Spanish infrastructure authority ADIF as a measuring train for high-speed lines.